ChristianKniep/QNIBIncBlog/_posts/2017-07-13-docker-metrics-plugin-opentsdb.md

 4cf98db8588c        cpuguy83/docker-metrics-plugin-test:latest   prometheus collector plugin          true
 c9ff581daaba        qnib/docker-plugin-metrics-opentsdb:latest   Plugin to push metrics to OpenTSDB   false
 ```
-The configuration can tweak where the OpenTSDB endpoint is exposed.
+The configuration can be changed to adjust the expected OpenTSDB endpoint.

 ```json
 {